Scott-Devine/CloudMELT/README.md

 toil rsync-cluster -z us-east-1a tcm1 ./melt-workflow.tar.gz :/root/
 ```

+## Set up worker nodes

+Two things need to happen on each worker node before running a workflow:
+1. Log in to Docker and retrieve the access-restricted MELT Docker image from Amazon ECR
+2. Create symlink from /mnt/ephemeral/tmp (SSD storage) to /root/tmp
+These steps are partially automated.

 ### Log in to docker and distribute config.json

 Run the following command on the local machine to show the `docker login` command needed to access Amazon ECR (Elastic Container Registry):